04 Mar Coronavirus (COVID-19): Some things to know

 Firstly, epidemic viruses are nothing new.
 They’re something to be aware of and we should undoubtedly take measures to protect ourselves, which I’ll get into but having crippling anxiety around this will only serve to further weaken your immune system and make you more susceptible to illness in general.

-Now, with a cautious alarm on a looming viral threat, something I want you to quell any fears with is a sense of empowerment.
+Now, with a cautious alarm, something I want you to quell some of your fears with is a sense of empowerment.

 Your body is designed to heal.
 Trust that.

-I’m going to diving these educational* recommendations into: Daily Precautions, Pandemic Notes, Diet + Lifestyle, Herbs + Supplements.
+I’m going to dividing these educational* recommendations into:

 As always, keep a solid relationship with your personal doctor and engage with her/him in regards to your personal health.

 It’s also general cold and flu season so the concern of assessing whether your condition is in fact COVID-19 or not is valid.
 Call your doctor to discuss your symptoms with a subjective differential diagnosis and any measures you need to take.
-Be especially vigilant if you are experiencing: fever, cough, and/or shortness of breath.
+Be especially vigilant if you are experiencing: fever, cough, shortness of breathe and/or digestive upset, etc.

 - Wash your hands.
-20-30 seconds minimum (count it) under warm water.
+You’re likely tired of this advice but it’s worth noting again and again.
+20-30 seconds minimum (count it/sing the HBD song) under warm water.
 Chronic use of hand sanitizers and antibacterial soaps can be problematic (bacterial resistance + not as effective overtime).
 If you don’t have access to running water, you can use these sanitizing solutions at 60%+.
 Hand-washing is especially important after restroom use, before eating, after coughing, sneezing, shaking hands (try to avoid this), etc.

 - Avoid touching your face.
-We tend to touch our faces about 16 times an hour without really realizing it (1).
+We tend to touch our faces about 16 times an hour without really realizing it.
 This is an easy way to prevent getting pathogens into your mucus membranes (eyes, nose, mouth).

 - Always cough/sneeze into a disposable tissue or your elbow and practice cleanliness/distance appropriately.